sccn/sccn.github.io/others/EEGLAB_and_python.md

 Will EEGLAB ever run natively on Python?
 ----------------------------------------

-For the foreseeable future, Matlab will remain the platform on, which EEGLAB is developed and supported.
-Matlab has a breadth of useful tools that are not yet matched by open source environments (e.g., no complex system to install libraries, good graphical support for different platforms, 3-D interactive graphics with transparency, powerful debugging tools, capacity to run native Java code), plus a wealth of available Matlab toolboxes are handy, well known and well tested (e.g., image processing toolbox, for correcting for multiple comparisons;
+For the foreseeable future, MATLAB will remain the platform on, which EEGLAB is developed and supported.
+MATLAB has a breadth of useful tools that are not yet matched by open source environments (e.g., no complex system to install libraries, good graphical support for different platforms, 3-D interactive graphics with transparency, powerful debugging tools, capacity to run native Java code), plus a wealth of available MATLAB toolboxes are handy, well known and well tested (e.g., image processing toolbox, for correcting for multiple comparisons;
 signal processing toolbox, for spectral decompositions; optimization toolbox, for optimizing code; bioinformatics toolbox, useful for EEG classification; virtual reality toolbox, for the real-time 3-D rendering of EEG activity).
-Finally, the Matlab compiler allows us to create a compiled version of EEGLAB that does not require the user to have Matlab -- Matlab scripts can be run by [compiled EEGLAB](/A13:_Compiled_EEGLAB "wikilink"), although interactive sessions are not supported.
-Given that Matlab is accessible to nearly everyone working in scientific institutions, our incentive to find a Matlab alternative remains relatively low.
+Finally, the MATLAB compiler allows us to create a compiled version of EEGLAB that does not require the user to have MATLAB -- MATLAB scripts can be run by [compiled EEGLAB](/tutorials/misc/Compiled_EEGLAB.html), although interactive sessions are not supported.
+Given that MATLAB is accessible to nearly everyone working in scientific institutions, our incentive to find a MATLAB alternative remains relatively low.

 Rather than re-implementing EEGLAB on Python, we will be more likely to focus on increasing cross-compatibility between EEGLAB and Python, making it easier for users to go back and forth between the two.